Our Mission: “Transforming life chances”

 Leadership and Management

-The Senior Leadership Team is currently composed of the Trust Chief Executive Officer, Principal, Vice–Principal, three Assistant Principals.
+The Senior Leadership Team is currently composed of the Trust Chief Executive Officer, Principal, two Vice–Principals and three Assistant Principals.
 The Trust Chief Executive Officer is a National Leader of Education.
 The school has an extended senior leadership team of Associate leaders.
 Middle leadership consists of Curriculum Leaders, Heads of House, Lead Practitioners and performance coaches.
 We have an innovatory curriculum with a two year compressed KS3 which allows for early entry to GCSE and then access to a range of appropriate courses by the end of Year 11.

 Care and Support